-Step 8: Preparing a draft of the HRA Record
+Step 8: Preparing the HRA Record

-This is a draft report which records the HRA and supporting evidence and comprises this report with clear conclusions as set out in Section 6.
+This is report records the HRA and supporting evidence and comprises this report with clear conclusions as set out in Section 6.

 Step 9: Consultation

 If the HRA is concluded at Stage 1 the HRA Report with a Statement of Finding of No Likely Significant Effects is published.
 Consultation is not required on this Stage 1 Test of Likely Significance in these circumstances however it is recommended that the record is published as a supporting document for the plan.
 If the draft plan is subject to consultation a draft Stage 1 HRA Report may be included in the consultation with a note that it will be updated to take account of any changes in the proposals or European sites before the plan is finalised.